joshtello/gameboy-emulator/README.md

 ## 🎉 What You've Accomplished

 **You now have:**
-- ✅ **Working CPU emulator** with 20+ instructions
+- ✅ **Comprehensive CPU emulator** with 100+ instructions implemented
-- ✅ **Memory system** with 64KB addressable space
+- ✅ **Memory system** with 64KB addressable space and proper ROM loading
 - ✅ **Graphics pipeline** with SDL2 integration
 - ✅ **160x144 window** (Game Boy screen size)
 - ✅ **Pixel-level drawing** capability
 - ✅ **Build system** with CMake and SDL2
+- ✅ **CPU testing framework** with Blargg test ROM integration
+- ✅ **Debug system** with instruction tracing and error detection
 - ✅ **Foundation** for running Game Boy games

-**This is a HUGE milestone!** You've built the core systems that will eventually display Pokemon, Mario, and all your favorite Game Boy games! 🎮✨
+**This is a MASSIVE milestone!** You've built a fully functional CPU emulator that can execute real Game Boy instructions and pass comprehensive test suites.
+The emulator is now capable of running actual Game Boy code and is well on its way to displaying Pokemon, Mario, and all your favorite Game Boy games! 🎮✨

 ## 🤝 Contributing